 Women in abusive homes are often faced with reproach for staying in contact with their aggressors.
 The men are left to drown in their own toxic mess, although their outburst may stem from reasons that are worth listening to (though they in no way justify the hurting of innocents).

 The day after the click-bait dies down, both husband and wife, or their children, will be forced to pick up the pieces of a shattered reality.
 Those who make it out alive of the situation of course.
 Ukrainian President Zelensky made admirable reference to these bonds in his video appeal to Russian nationals on February 24th, the day Russia invaded Ukraine.

 The solutions devised must be intelligent and creative.
 They must involve a transformative approach to conflict resolution since simply ganging up on one country has proven to be ineffective, even counterproductive.
 Listening, empathy, and some honest, egoless soul-seeking are required.
 Could the current reality have to do with an orientalistic, old-world approach towards Russia that must be reconsidered?

 Russia has reportedly asked to join NATO in the past, and was refused.
-In the long run, reconsidering this option could potentially stabilise the region and disincentivise Russia from stirring conflict.
+In the long run, reconsidering this option could potentially stabilise the region and disincentivize Russia from stirring conflict.
 This would require all parties to step away from the mentality that has dominated politics for at least the past 100 years - that there is always an us against them and that Russia and the US are eternal enemies.
-Russia joining NATO should not be more unthinkable than Germany doing so post Second World War.
+Russia joining NATO should not be more unthinkable than Germany doing so post-Second World War.

-The key to solving this situation is a cooperation of the genders of course.
+The key to solving this situation is the cooperation of the genders of course.
 Leaders of all genders must join arms to come up with a solution to this human tragedy.
 Men, I urge you!
 Listen to the women, they’ve done this before.
 And women, I urge you to liberate yourselves from the expectation to behave like your male predecessors, with all due respect to their legacy.